JNRowe/rdial/doc/envvars.rst

    they’re not provided as arguments.
 It must be a boolean setting that accepts ``false``/``true``, ``0``/``1`` or ``n``/``y`` as its value.

+.. envvar:: RDIAL_PROFILE

+   This controls whether to profile the execution of :program:`rdial`.
+It must be a string value, and will be used as the profile’s output filename.

 .. envvar:: RDIAL_RATE

    The value for the :option:`rdial ledger -r` hourly rate setting.
 It must be